roylejw/pb-ITS-nf/README.md

   cutadapt by specifying "--skip_primer_trim".

   Other important options:
-  --front_p    Forward primer sequence.
-Default to F27. (default: AGRGTTYGATYMTGGCTCAG) --adapter_p    Reverse primer sequence.
-Default to R1492. (default: AAGTCGTAACAAGGTARCY) --filterQ    Filter input reads above this Q value (default: 20).
   --downsample    Limit reads to a maximum of N reads if there are more than N reads (default: off) --max_ee    DADA2 max_EE parameter.
 Reads with number of expected errors higher than
-              this value will be discarded (default: 2) --minQ    DADA2 minQ parameter.
-Reads with any base lower than this score will be removed (default: 0)
-  --min_len    Minimum length of sequences to keep (default: 1000) --max_len    Maximum length of sequences to keep (default: 1600) --pooling_method    QIIME 2 pooling method for DADA2 denoise see QIIME 2
+              this value will be discarded (default: 2) --pooling_method    QIIME 2 pooling method for DADA2 denoise see QIIME 2 - Testing suggests to always use independent pooling.
-                      documentation for more details (default: "pseudo", alternative: "independent") --maxreject    max-reject parameter for VSEARCH taxonomy classification method in QIIME 2 (default: 100)
+  --maxreject    max-reject parameter for VSEARCH taxonomy classification method in QIIME 2
+                 (default: 100)
   --maxaccept    max-accept parameter for VSEARCH taxonomy classification method in QIIME 2
                  (default: 100)
-  --min_asv_totalfreq    Total frequency of any ASV must be above this threshold
-                         across all samples to be retained.
-Set this to 0 to disable filtering (default 5)
-  --min_asv_sample    ASV must exist in at least min_asv_sample to be retained.
-                      Set this to 0 to disable. (default 1) --vsearch_identity    Minimum identity to be considered as hit (default 0.97) --rarefaction_depth    Rarefaction curve "max-depth" parameter.
-By default the pipeline automatically select a cut-off above the minimum of the denoised reads for >80% of the samples.
+  --vsearch_identity    Minimum identity to be considered as hit (default 0.8) --rarefaction_depth    Rarefaction curve "max-depth" parameter.
+By default the pipeline
+                         automatically select a cut-off above the minimum of the denoised reads for >80% of the samples.
 This cut-off is stored in a file called